mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.3.1 - 2-23-17 =
+* Fixed: an issue with displaying Vulnerability data on individual Overview page when the Extension is not installed
+* Updated: the Vulnerability Extension info on the MainWP Extensions page.

 = 3.3 - 2-22-17 =
 * Added: Check HTTP header response after update feature